mrrobworks/spring-boot-angular-template/README.md

 - [ ] Using EntityGraph for JPA (instead FetchType.EAGER)
 - [ ] Add Swagger Documentation to REST-Controllers
 - [ ] application.properties change to application.yml
+- [ ] Update README.md with actual installation instructions for development and how to setup Intellij / Docker.
+Add Port 8091 to Images.
+- [ ] application-external.properties to yml and add installation instructions to README.md
+- [ ] Login-Site Radio-Button Google and Github link to /login and /login/github